Friday, December 30, 2022

 Sunday, December 25, 2022

 Family is forever, and yes, they are in the Philippines.
-I feel sad on my first Christmas in Canada.
-It's not something I expect.
-It's not something I wanted.
+I felt a little despondent on my first Christmas in Canada.
+It was not something I expected or wanted.

-There's no "Noche Buena" culture here, a tradition in the Philippines.
+There's no 'Noche Buena' culture here, a tradition in the Philippines where families gather for a festive meal on Christmas Eve.
 It's quiet, and people prefer to be at home for some reason.

-Is Christ present during our darkest times?
-The times when we feel down and not feeling good about ourselves?
+Is Christ present during our darkest times, when we feel down and don't feel good about ourselves?

-There's more love in the Philippines during Christmas.
-The reason we dwell on the most meaningful and memorable moments in our home country.
+There's more love in the Philippines during Christmas, so we dwell on our home country's most meaningful and memorable moments.

 All I want this Christmas is to feel the presence of Christ.
 His love and the Holy Spirit to guide and lift me.
 Others may have forgotten and been blinded by their priorities, but we can't follow their path.
 They always have the choice to make beyond our control.

-I still want to feel the bright side of Christmas.
-The ups and downs will always be there, but Christ will be in our hearts.
+I still want to feel the bright side of Christmas, the joy and love that it brings.
+The ups and downs, the challenges and the loneliness, will always be there, but Christ will be in our hearts, guiding us through.

-In this year's message, the Pope said, "Even in dark times, never lose hope in God's love," and that there is light even in our darkest hour.
+In his message this year, the Pope reminded us, "Even in dark times, never lose hope in God's love."
+It's a powerful reminder that there is always light, even in our darkest hour.
+This Christmas, let's hold on to this hope and let it guide us through the challenges we face.

 ©️ 2022 Del Cusay